TakudzwaMakoni/transaction_engine/README.md

  >"The client's available funds should decrease by the  amount disputed, and their held funds should increase by the amount disputed".

- I defered to this more explicit instruction.
+ I deferred to this more explicit instruction.

-This means that: Assuming a start balance 10.0 available 0.0 held, then a withdrawal of 5.0, then a dispute on the withdrawal, which means 0.0 in available and 5.0 held.
-After a resolve thats 5.0.
-After, instead of a resolve, a chargeback, thats 0.0 on the account.

 One assumption I have made not given by the text is that client 'a' should not be able to dispute/resolve/chargeback a transaction belonging to client 'b', so I have added that check also, since the globality of transaction ids would make that in fact possible (i had to add checks for this anyway as part of testing to make sure I dont make a test csv that is incorrect in this way).

 # My decision to process transactions as they are streamed